 Owl's Head (Cherry Mountain) – Carroll, New Hampshire

-Five images from the month of January – This month’s weather has been a little on the crazy side, and we seem to be having an endless stretch of cold temperatures.
+January, New Hampshire – This month’s weather has been a little on the crazy side, and we seem to be having an endless stretch of cold temperatures.
 Every trip I took into the White Mountains during the month of January has been on overcast days or cold windy days, and the sunsets have been a bust.

 January is a great time to make a change, and this year I have decided to handle a few things differently than past years.
 Most of you are aware that I document environmental issues in the White Mountains, but this year I am publicly sharing the issues I will be documenting in 2015.
 Take a look when you get a chance here.